 - It’s not that hard to find a super cool, yet affordable, hotel in Groningen.
-The Student Hotel has great rooms and a cool bar, though staying at B&B Molenstreek is an sbolute treat.
+The Social Hub has great rooms and a cool bar, though staying at B&B Molenstreek is an sbolute treat.
 You’ll have a proper view over some windmills and the B&B is completely self-service and has a nice little terrace.
 There are some bikes available to get into the city or explore the countryside.

 - Plan your visit to Groningen using my complete travel guide.